News

 Turn Back Time

-A marvellous story about the 1769 Garden and its people (Philip Smith, Malcolm Rutherford, Graeme Atkins) in the latest New Zealand Gardener magazine.
+A marvellous story about the 1769 Seed Archive and its people (Philip Smith, Malcolm Rutherford, Graeme Atkins) in the latest New Zealand Gardener magazine.

 Tahitian visitors

-The 1769 Garden is in full bloom, with kowhai and kaka beak and other more retiring, less dramatic flowers appearing in time for our Tuia 250 visitors.
+The 1769 Seed Archive is in full bloom, with kowhai and kaka beak and other more retiring, less dramatic flowers appearing in time for our Tuia 250 visitors.

 Absolutely gutted!